ypriverol/github-paper/document/manuscript.md

 ## Rule 9.
 Promote your project/s in the scientific community - create a web page and more

-~~Providing comprehensive documentation helps others to understand, and contribute back to your projects.
-A strong system aimed at serving documentation can make life easier for the team and boost the productivity and visibility of the organization.~~ GitHub “Pages” are "simple-looking" landing pages that GitHub hosts for free without the need to provide a server or database.
+Additional steps can be done to boost the productivity and visibility of the organization.
+For exmaple, GitHub “Pages” are "simple-looking" landing pages that GitHub hosts for free without the need to provide a server or database.
 GitHub users can create and host blog websites, help pages, manuals, tutorials and websites related to specific projects.
 "Pages" allows you to do the same things as GitHub, but a preformatted name is needed for the repository.
 In addition, all the web pages need to be in static HTML or Markdown format.
 Furthermore, “Pages” comes with a powerful static site